SamuelFolledo/StringsUtility/Tips.md

 Project tips in order to make StringsUtility as effective and error-free as possible.

 ## Tips:
-- To avoid unnecessary common errors, strings which contains the following will substrings not be put to the constant file or translated.
+- To avoid common errors, strings which contains the following will substrings not be put to the constant file or translated.
 Edit files accordingly
 ```"/", "\\", "{", "}", "http", "https", ".com", "#", "%", "img_", "IMG_", "vid_", "VID_", "gif_", "GIF_"```
-    - Files named like ```UIImage(named: "heart")``` will be translated unintentionally, so consider editing like so ```UIImage(named: "IMG_heart")```
+    - Image named like ```UIImage(named: "heart")``` will have translate "heart" unintentionally, so consider editing the image name so it can work like this ```UIImage(named: "IMG_heart")```

 ## Feature 1: Moving Strings to Constant file
 - [ ] Have at least __1 constants file__ (e.g. ```Constants.swift```) in your project for the strings to get stored into.